a1364t/burger-shop-backend/README.md

 # Burger Shop

-Burger shop is a full stack project using React for frontend and Ruby on Rails and postgreSQL for the backend.
+Burger shop is a full-stack project using React for the frontend and Ruby on Rails and PostgreSQL for the backend.

 This Repo is associated with the backend to generate a REST API.

-Backend has been deployed on heroku and live Demo of this project is available [here](https://burger-shop-final-project.netlify.app/)
+The backend has been deployed on Heroku and a live Demo of this project is available [here](https://burger-shop-final-project.netlify.app/)